WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 ## Wire Format

-Each frame transmitted by either side uses a 32bit little endian <sup>B0</sup> length denoting all bytes that come after the 4 bytes comprising the length <sup>B1</sup>.
+Each frame transmitted by either side uses a 32bit big endian/network byte order <sup>B0</sup> length denoting all bytes that come after the 4 bytes comprising the length <sup>B1</sup>.
 This makes it much easier to consistently split up data which might be captured and recorded for analysis after the fact and could speed the development of other tools which can do primitive routing and management of frames without requiring a full description of the format of each frame type.

 This framing mechanism applies to all messages including the handshake.
 The worker reading the hello frame should be careful to check the version and cookie value placed in fixed locations at the start before continuing the decoding.
 This allows the protocol to sidestep any unintended behaviors if the framing changes in the future <sup>B0</sup>.